jeff4/bionotes.github.io/ochem.md

 * 3/02 fiinished Problem 6-15
 * 3/03 factors affecting S<sub>N</sub>2 reactions: how strong the nucleophile is
 * 3/04-3/05 Categorized various common nucleophilic species by strength in S<sub>N</sub>2 reactions
-* 3/06-3/10 causes and trends of strength of nucleophilicity
+* 3/06-3/10 causes and trends of strength of nucleophilicity.
+Worked it out in Markdown before more hand drawn notes.